3 Days in Picton New Zealand

 Day 3, Picton

-Finally, we had sunshine and pleasant temperatures as we woke up for day 3 in Picton.
-Mik and Courtney gave us a Kayak tour for Christmas and we decided to take advantage of this in Picton.
+Finally, as we woke up for day 3 in Picton, there was sunshine and pleasant temperatures.
+Mik and Courtney had given us a Kayak tour for Christmas, and we decided to take advantage of this in Picton.

-Our guide, a 25-year-old, from Scotland, was super friendly and a pleasure to hang out with.
-We were also joined by a French couple who were traveling for six months.
+Our guide, a 25-year-old from Scotland, was super friendly and a pleasure to hang out with.
+We were also joined by a French couple who had been traveling for six months.
 We booked a half-day trip.

 Our kayak guide with Marlborough Sounds Adventure Company in Picton, New Zealand

 After quick instructions, we were on the water.
-We had trouble steering until we found out our rutter was not in the water.
-Rookie mistake.
+We had trouble steering until we discovered our rudder was not in the water—a rookie mistake.

-We started out along the shoreline and crossed out to a small island before rounding the peninsula of the Kaipupu Wildlife Sanctuary, and then headed towards Shakespeare Bay.
+We started along the shoreline and crossed over to a small island before rounding the peninsula of the Kaipupu Wildlife Sanctuary and heading towards Shakespeare Bay.

 Look.
 Over there!
 Kayak tour in Picton, New Zealand.

-Read the next post from our South Island road trip:
+Read the following post from our South Island road trip:

 Kaikōura Peninsula Walkway